yodrew/yodrew.github.io/_pages/darkness-conjecture/hygiene-notes.md

 ---
 title: hygiene notes
-permalink: "/darkness-conjecture/hygiene-notes/"
+permalink: /darkness-conjecture/hygiene-notes/
-layout: page
+layout: redirect
-navprev: rapture
-navnext: dreamtime
+redirect: ../../conjecture/hygiene-notes
 ---

 _Note: this is an early version of the [hygiene](/hygiene/), [darkroom retreat](/darkroom-retreat), and [psychology](/psychology/) chapters from the book.
 So some of the text is the same.
 But there are more and different things here about Natural Hygiene and other approaches._